Kareemaq02/Study_Buddy/README.md

 Before running the application, ensure that you have set up your local environment correctly.
 Study Buddy requires a local.properties file in the project directory to specify the location of the Android SDK on your machine.
 Follow the example below to create and configure the local.properties file:

-## This file must *NOT* be checked into Version Control Systems,
-# as it contains information specific to your local configuration.
-# Location of the SDK.
-This is only used by Gradle.
-# For customization when using a Version Control System, please read the
-# header note.
 sdk.dir=C\:\\Users\\LENOVO\\AppData\\Local\\Android\\Sdk